Goondiwindi: British colonisation

+Township of Goondiwindi

 On 19 June 1860, the Queensland Government sold town and country lots in the village of Goondiwindi.

 Gundiwindi Post Office opened by 1860.
 It was renamed Goondiwindi by 1861.

 Goondiwindi State School opened on 1 September 1864.

 Goondiwindi was first proclaimed a municipality on 20 October 1888.
 The town boundaries have not altered to this day, and, before the Federation of Australia in 1901, the town served as a border crossing between Queensland and New South Wales.
 The customs house from that era is now a museum.

 Goondiwindi East Provisional School opened on 4 July 1898, becoming Goondiwindi East State School in 1909.
 The school closed about 1914, reopening again in 1920.
 It finally closed in 1947.

 Goondiwindi West Provisional School opened in 1900, becoming Goondiwindi West State School on 1 January 1909.
 It closed about 1950.